-32. Don’t forget to trim the tassel and you are done.
+32. Don’t forget to trim the bottom of the tassel and you are done.

-I made my tassel keychain rather big because I like it like that but you can obviously make your tassel much smaller should you not like the oversized tassel look.
+I made my tassel keychain rather big because I like it like that but you can obviously make your tassel much smaller should you not like big tassels.